tyleralgigi/NCAA-NN/README.md

 ### Run AI

-The neural network will be run 16 times and give a average final score prediction in gamePrediction.csv
+The neural network will be run 16 times and give a average final score prediction in gamePicks.csv
 ```
 python ml.py
 ```